sgyersula/flaky_test_comparison/Flakify/readme.md

 ## prediction

 ## train
-add checkpointing and epoch configuration to Flakiy_predictor_cross_validation to supprt further tuning and resume script for training
+add checkpointing and epoch configuration to to supprt further tuning and resume script for training

 ## data generation from IDoft